Trump told allies he's considering announcing 2024 presidential bid early, sources say

 Even as Trump moves closer to a 2024 run, his deliberations remain fluid.
 No final decision has been made on whether to run and, if so, when to launch such a bid, according to three people close to Trump who requested anonymity in order to share details on private conversations.

 Still, Republican allies of Trump and former White House and campaign aides tell CBS News that they believe an early entry for another White House bid for Trump is a possibility.
-The former president left his home at Mar-a-Lago in Florida last month for his seasonal migration to his club in Bedminster, New Jersey.
+The former president left his home at Mar-a-Lago in Florida last month for his seasonal move to his residence in Bedminster, New Jersey.

-Republicans had planned to focus on economic issues, particularly the high inflation that is exerting financial pressure on families nationwide.
-An early entry by Trump into the presidential race could force candidates to focus instead on election fraud, which has been a constant drumbeat for the former president since he lost the 2020 election to Joe Biden.
+Many Republicans had planned this year to focus on economic issues, particularly the high inflation that is exerting financial pressure on families nationwide.
+An early entry by Trump into the presidential race could prompt some candidates to focus instead on false claims of election fraud during the 2020 election, which has been a constant drumbeat for the former president since he lost the 2020 election to Joe Biden.
 Some Republican operatives also worry a pre-midterm entry would help Democrats frame the 2022 cycle into a referendum on Trump.

 But some Trump associates remain skeptical that the former president will formally announce his candidacy in the coming months.
 One former senior campaign official said he would only believe it was happening if Trump descended the escalator at Trump Tower in New York again, recalling the launch of his 2016 presidential campaign.